eldavenport/SIO-PythonEarthScience/_sources/installation/software_install/python_install.md.txt

         b) Hit `Enter` to run the script

-        c) If this command fails with a "permission denied" error, type `chmod +x Miniforge3-<filename>`, hit Enter, and try the above command again.
+        c) If this command fails with a "permission denied" error, type `chmod +x Miniforge3-<filename>`, hit Enter, and try to run the script again.

     4) Follow the text prompts in the terminal: